sensemore/code.sensemore.io/docs/duck.md

-acquisition hardware to collect process data not only vibration, temperature, and pressure but also whole analog data such as; mass flow rate, speed, current, etc. You can use the sensors with configurable sampling frequencies according to your needs.
+acquisition hardware to collect process data not only vibration, temperature, and pressure but also whole analog data such as; mass flow rate, speed, current, etc.
+DUCK supports a maximum sampling rate of
+6400 Hz and it intelligently adjusts the sampling rate based on the number of enabled channels.
 Send the collected data to the cloud via
-Wi-Fi.
-Monitor all metrics of data on
-Sensemore Platform: LAKE.
+Wi-Fi or Ethernet.
+Monitor all metrics of data on Sensemore Platform: LAKE.
 Find the root causes of your machinery anomalies either manually or by using predictive analytic tools.

-Measure real-time data at less sampling frequency for digital twin applications.
+Measure real-time data at lower sampling frequency for digital twin applications.
 Synchronously collected data are correlated with your models and monitored online.
 After data acquisition, Sensemore Platform LAKE offers ready advanced  signal processing tools to detect early- stage machinery failures required by expert analysts or plant operators.

 ## Accessing Web Configuration Page

-Shortly after the Senseway is plugged in, it opens a wifi acces point network with **Senseway-CA&colon;B8&colon;XX&colon;XX&colon;XX&colon;XX** SSID'.
-Use default password to connect AP network, Open your browser and navigate to adress [http:\\\\192.168.4.1 ](http:\192.168.4.1)
+Shortly after the Duck is plugged in, it broadcats a Wi-Fi acces point network with **DUCK-CA&colon;B8&colon;DA&colon;XX&colon;XX&colon;XX** SSID'.
+Use default password "sensemore" to connect AP network, Open your browser and navigate to adress [http:\\\\192.168.4.1 ](http:\192.168.4.1)

 ## MQTT Broker and Certificates

+Duck needs MQTT / TLS configuration and supports variety of authentication mechanisms including: plaintext MQTT, MQTTs with and without password, and MQTTs with Client certificate.
-Senseway needs MQTT / TLS configuration.
-The MQTT Broker Server to be used must support TLS and have the required certificates for the senseway.
+The MQTT Broker Server to be used must support TLS  and provide the following for certificate-based connections:

 -   MQTT endpoint (_mqtts: //my-mqtt-broker.server: 8883_)
 -   CA (CA certificate)
 -   Client Cert (a created and signed certificate from CA)
 -   Client Key (private key of the certificate generated through the CA)

-Required certificates and endpoint information are defined in 'Advance> MQTT' via the Senseway configuration page.
-Senseway uses these certificates for the future MQTT connections.
+Required certificates and endpoint information are defined in 'Advance> MQTT' via the Duck configuration page.
+Duck uses these certificates for the future MQTT connections.

 Details
 https://www.hivemq.com/blog/mqtt-security-fundamentals-tls-ssl/